 Buying a house can be a truly exciting time.
 You start looking at houses on search platforms like Zillow and RedFin in the area you want to live.
 You attend open houses and contact real estate agents to see who might be a good fit to help you find your dream home.
 Or maybe your journey is looking at a home that you want to slowly fix overtime.
 The options are endless.

 The not-so-fun piece of buying a home?
-Figuring out your plan on how much money you’ll need to save.
+Figuring out your plan on how much money you’ll need to save as there are plenty of expenses involved in buying a home.
 The first question that’s almost always asked is, “How do I start saving for a down payment?”
 You can use these four tips to help you begin your homeowner journey.

 1. Determine how much you can afford and what amount of money you need to save for a down payment

 There can be a lot of number crunching involved when saving for a down payment.
 The first thing you need to consider is how much you’ll need to save for a down payment.
 Typically speaking, housing costs shouldn’t exceed 28% of your gross income so it should be advised you keep that in mind when you start shopping for affordable homes.
 The more money you save to put down, the less interest and other fees you’ll need to make monthly payments on when you finally close.